-- The Interest Rate Expectation Index for June on MPC’s policy rate remains unchanged at 47 from the previous survey and remains in “Unchanged” zone.
-It reads that the MPC is expected to keep its policy rate steady at 0.5% at its meeting in June as the third wave of COVID-19 spread resulted the economy to be recovered slower than earlier anticipated.
-In addition, the Bank of Thailand has put in place financial rehabilitation measures to support business recovery, including SMEs.
-Therefore, the necessity to cut its policy rate further is diminished.
+- The Interest Rate Expectation Index for August on MPC’s policy rate remains unchanged at 47 from the previous survey and remains in “Unchanged” zone.
+It reads that the MPC is expected to keep its policy rate steady at 0.5% at its meeting in August following the slower-than-expected economic recovery.
+In addition, the Bank of Thailand has put in place financial measures to support SMEs and ease household debt burden, therefore, the necessity to cut its policy rate further is narrowed.

-The Interest Rate Expectation Index on yields of 5-year and 10-year government bonds at the end of the second quarter moves down to “Unchanged” zone.
-The index read is lowered from the previous survey as a greater number of respondents expected to see steady yields.
-This reflects that the yields of 5-year and 10-year government bonds at the end of the second quarter are unlikely to be different from the date that the survey was conducted, where they are expected at 1.06% and 1.86% respectively.
-Factors factored in the anticipation include demand and supply flow in the debt market, global interest rate trend as well as the local economy.
+- The Interest Rate Expectation Index on yields of 5-year and 10-year government bonds at the end of the third quarter remains in “Unchanged” zone.
+The index read parred at the same level from the previous survey.
+Greater number of respondents expected yields to rise while some viewed the opposite.
+This reflects that the yields of 5-year and 10-year government bonds are likely to remain unchanged from 82% and 1.66% respectively as of the survey date (16 July 2021).
+Main factors anticipated include demand and supply in the debt market, global interest rate trend as well as the local economy.